apache/cloudstack-kubernetes-provider/README.md

 ## Copyright

-© 2018 SWISS TXT AG and the Kubernetes authors
+© 2018 SWISS TXT AG and the Kubernetes authors.

 See LICENSE-2.0 for permitted usage.